 A few weeks ago I was on the internet and came across a story about one of the last terrorist attacks.
-The feelings of sadness and uselessness still shock me, but just recently both personal and professional acts of ‘terrorism’ took me completely by surprise.
-Fed up and overwhelmed, this science geek did a little research and reached out to a trusted friend and psychiatrist who specializes in these problems within our communities….
+The feelings of sadness and uselessness still shock me, but just recently both personal and professional acts of ‘terrorism’ took me completely by surprise as well.
+Fed up and overwhelmed, this science geek did a little research on the subject and leveraged lessons learned from a trusted friend and psychiatrist who specializes in problems within families and our communities….

 Why is terrorism so powerful and impossible to eradicate?